Canterbury Shaker Village

 Your intermediate lens and one or two more to capture as wide an angle and as telephoto as you have in your kit.

 All of our workshops are designed with a hands on approach to give you the best learning environment.
-To register and join us click on the PayPal button, space is limited.
+To register and join us click on the PayPal button, space is very limited to 6 participants.